-Landscape Architecture Undergraduate Program
+Landscape Architecture major

 Key subject areas include plants and ecosystems; communications; site design and engineering; design, planning and management; public policy and regulations; computer applications; natural and cultural systems; sustainability; history, theory and criticism; professional practice; professional values and ethics; creative problem solving, art, business, math and science.

 The landscape architecture major at the University of Delaware evolved from the Plant and Soil Sciences (PLSC) Department’s long established and respected landscape horticulture and design program.

 From 2006-2012, many faculty members had been working to establish a Master’s program in landscape architecture, but in 2012 Dean of the CANR Mark Rieger commissioned a focused educational survey which suggested that a Bachelor’s program was more feasible than a Master’s program.
 The conversation promptly switched to the creation of a Bachelor’s program instead of a Master’s.

 In April 2015, Dr. Jules Bruck convened a focus group of professional landscape architects for a one-day workshop to help establish a relevant curriculum for a new Bachelor of Science Landscape Architecture (BSLA) program.
 After the curriculum was developed, the program proposal was sent to the University and approved by the faculty senate in the spring of 2016.

 The landscape architecture faculty conduct research in a wide variety of areas.